 After an intense summer ride, your horse may be breathing heavy and sweating profusely.
 Take the time to end your ride with 5-10 minutes of walking on a loose rein to let the horse begin to catch their breath.
 After you have walked for several minutes and the horse’s breathing is mostly normal, you can dismount, tie your horse, and remove your tack.

 Once untacked, this is a great time to hose your horse down.
 Hosing after a hot sweaty ride not only helps cool out an overheated horse, but also helps wash away the salty sweat residue that can dry out or even bleach your horse’s coat.

 Although you might want to use cold water, you should use lukewarm water or tepid tap water.
 Begin by spraying the legs and after you’ve held a stream of water on the legs for a few minutes you can move the hose and begin spraying the rest of the horse’s body.

 If you only have access to cold water (as is the case for some farms with well water only), it is VERY important to spray only the overheated horse’s legs for 3-5 minutes.
 Spraying the large muscles with a blast of cold water can make a horse’s muscles violently contract, potentially making them sick or sore.
 By spraying the horse’s legs, you cool the entire body by cooling the blood in the blood vessels that lie just under the surface of the skin.
 By spraying the legs, you can cool the blood which then circulates to the rest of the body, cooling the horse in a safe and slow manner.

 After you hose them off you should use a sweat scraper or even a cupped hand to scrape excess water in their coat off.
 When water sits on hot skin, heat transfers to the water.
-By scraping the water off you can literally wipe some of the heat out of the horse’s body.
+By scraping the water off you can literally wipe away some of the overheated horse’s body heat.

 By the end of a 5-10 minute bath your horse should be much more comfortable.